arunoda/meteor-up-legacy/README.md

 Let's assume, we need to deploy a production and the staging versions of the app into the same server.
 Production App runs on the PORT 80 and staging app run on PORT 8000.

-We need to have two seperate Meteor Up Projects.
-For that create two directories and initialize Meteor UP and add neccessory configurations.
+We need to have two separate Meteor Up Projects.
+For that create two directories and initialize Meteor UP and add necessary configurations.

 In the staging configurations add a field called `appName` with the value `staging` into the `mup.json`.
 You can add any name you prefer instead of `staging`.
 Since we are running our staging app in port 8000, add an environment variable called `PORT` with the value 3000.